DatabaseCleaner/database_cleaner/README.markdown

 Database Cleaner also includes a `null` strategy (that does no cleaning at all) which can be used with any ORM library.
 You can also explicitly use it by setting your strategy to `nil`.

+More details on available configuration options can be found in the README for the specific adapter gem that you're using.

 For support or to discuss development please use the [Google Group](http://groups.google.com/group/database_cleaner).